devops-surya/devops-training/Fast_Track_April_2022/CI-CD/CI-CD.md

 ![preview](../images/git5.png)

-* To configure the git  :
+* To configure the git in your local  :

 ```
 git config --global user.name <username>